-Our founding Chairman, the late Stuart Hornery AO, had an unwavering commitment to creating a more equitable society.
-Throughout his life he used his influence to make a practical difference to communities and to promote grass roots involvement – this ideology is the touchstone of THI.
+Our founding Chair, the late Stuart Hornery AO, had an unwavering commitment to creating a more equitable society.
+Throughout his life he used his influence to make a practical difference to communities and to promote grassroots involvement – this ideology is the touchstone of THI.

 Stuart taught us to take a glass half full approach and start with the possibilities; to encourage dreams, underpin them with research and work like crazy to achieve them.
 His philosophies of daring to be different, thinking outside the square, questioning everything and combining creativity with discipline remain intrinsic to our ethos and guide everything that we do.

 We have never settled for better when best was within reach.